felidadae/owca/docs/numa_allocator.rst

 All available methods supported by the plugin are:

-- cgroup based cpu pinning - which results in higher propability that new allocations of memory made a process will be done on NUMA node to which cpus was pinned task; it is not optional
+- cgroup based cpu pinning - which results in higher propability that new allocations of memory made a process will be done on NUMA node to which cpus was pinned task; cannot be disabled;

-- cgroup based memory pinning - allow to assure that all new allocations of a task will be done on chosen NUMA node, however it may result in OOM kills of processes, so we do not recommend to use it in most cases, optional
+- cgroup based memory pinning - allow to assure that all new allocations of a task will be done on chosen NUMA node, however it may result in OOM kills of processes, so we do not recommend to use it in most cases; optional;
+  argument in NUMAAllocator: ``cgroups_memory_binding``

-- syscall migrate_pages based method - allow to migrate pages of process from chosen NUMA nodes to a choosen node, in synchronous manner; it may make the service unavailable for the time of migration, however it used only in initialization stage of a task is the most effective
+- syscall migrate_pages based method - allow to migrate pages of process from chosen NUMA nodes to a choosen node, in synchronous manner; it may make the service unavailable for the time of migration, however it used only in initialization stage of a task is the most effective; optional argument in NUMAAllocator: ``migrate_pages``

-- autoNUMA - kernel method to automatically migrate pages between NUMA nodes, it may be used in parallel to this plugin.
+- autoNUMA - kernel method to automatically migrate pages between NUMA nodes, it may be used in parallel to this plugin;
+  please refer to argument in NUMAAllocator ``loop_min_task_balance``

 We provide two algorithms: